Wolfeitz/AI-Upload-Guard/README.md

 ---

-> ⚠️ Scope & Limitations
+## ⚠️ Scope & Limitations

-**ai_upload_guard.py** is a **local, heuristic prescan** to help you spot likely sensitive information **before** you paste or upload to AI tools or cloud services.
+**ai\_upload\_guard.py** is a **local, heuristic prescan**.
 It **does not** guarantee detection and **is not** a Data Loss Prevention (DLP) system, compliance control, or legal review.

-- Local only: the tool does not transmit file contents; analysis runs on your machine.
+* Local only: analysis runs on your machine; file contents are not transmitted.
-- Heuristic: patterns, rules, and lightweight ML → **false negatives and false positives are expected**.
+* Heuristic: patterns, rules, and lightweight ML → **false negatives and false positives are expected**.
-- Human review required: flagged results require your judgment, redaction, and/or approvals.
+* Human review required: flagged results require your judgment, redaction, and/or approvals.
-- No compliance claim: using this tool does **not** by itself satisfy HIPAA/PCI/GLBA/FERPA/GDPR/… obligations.
+* No compliance claim: using this tool does **not** by itself satisfy HIPAA/PCI/GLBA/FERPA/GDPR/… obligations.
-- No secrets in logs: configure/redact logs; never store raw sensitive data in outputs.
+* No secrets in logs: configure/redact logs; never store raw sensitive data in outputs.
+* Not for classified/controlled info (e.g., CUI/ITAR): this tool does **not** meet those requirements.

-**You are responsible** for what you upload.
-Treat this as an **assistive precheck**, not a safeguard.
+**Treat this as an assistive precheck, not a safeguard or enforcement control.**

 ---